Pvtw124/MolGen/README.md

 # MolGen
-Researching improved ways of generating new molecules with machine learning
+Researching ways of generating new molecules with machine learning